Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-You can get what you need for quality medical care in few minutes.
+You can book and get whatever you need for medical care in few minutes.